back1992/mojitos/README.md

     cd ./mojitos
     npm install .

-Start the Mojitos server pointing at one of the examples;
+Start the Mojitos server pointing it at one of the examples;

     ./bin/mojito start -r ./examples/simple/part1

 View [http://localhost:3000/](http://localhost:3000/@myMojit/index) in a browser.

+__Note: currently only up to part 1 is implemented__

 # The API

-The Mojitos API is based around the YUI module system.
+The Mojitos API is based around the YUI Module system.
 At the core there are two concepts that provide Mojitos functionality.

 * Mojits
 * Addons

 ## Mojit

-A Mojit is a collection of YUI modules.
+A Mojit is a collection of YUI Modules.
 Mojits use folders in predefined locations to group ".js" files and infer relationships between them.

     mojits/
         mojit_name/
             controller.common.js
             tmpls.common.js
             confs.common.js
+            assets/
+            	other_files.css
+            	not_yui.js
             folder/
                 other_yui_module.common.js